-I used to export fruit juice to Moscow and had to allow up to 5% for damaged stock for each shipment.
-Because of several loadings/unloadings and temperature fluctuation, air penetrated the bottles and the juice was becoming spoiled.
+For example, Joseph used to export fruit juice to Moscow and had to allow up to 5% for damaged stock for each shipment.
+Due to several loadings/unloadings and temperature fluctuation, air penetrated the bottles and the juice was becoming spoiled.

-The problem disappeared when the manufacturer agreed to introduce a special membrane sealing the tops of the bottles.
+This problem was resolved when the manufacturer agreed to introduce a special membrane sealing the tops of the bottles.

 Packaging, Quality, Price

-Australian goods are generally dearer than local produce.
+Australian products are generally dearer than those locally produced.
 On the other hand, the "green & clean" image of Australian products is a great competitive advantage.
-You'll be surprised that in International Trade the price is not really a decision making factor.
-If you sell FMCG, commonly, packaging is the first priority followed by quality and then price.
+You may be surprised to hear that in International Trade the price is not really high in the decision making process.
+If you sell FMCG you will know that usually, packaging is the first priority followed by quality and then price.